Wisconsin disability

 2. How Long Will It Take To Get My First SSDI Payment?

 Six months from your SSDI application date is the soonest you’ll get your first Wisconsin disability check.
 The SSA typically takes 3-5 months to review each SSDI application for Wisconsin disability benefits.
 That’s because federal law says they must enforce the SSDI program’s five-month mandatory waiting period.
 Unfortunately, many people wait closer to 1-2 years for their first Wisconsin disability check.
 That’s because they get denied benefits the first time, then finally win after appealing their case.
 Having a lawyer file your SSDI claim makes you almost 3x more likely to get benefits.
 Plus, a Wisconsin disability lawyer can’t charge you any fees until after the SSA approves you for benefits.
-Right now, SSDI applications for Wisconsin disability benefits take 320 days to process, on average.
+In February 2023, SSDI applications for Wisconsin disability benefits took 349 days to process, on average.

 If you apply on your own without a lawyer, it takes much longer.
 Right now, the SSA turns down 4 in 5 first-time Wisconsin disability applicants.
 If that happens, you have 60 days to appeal.
 Every applicant can appeal a denied SSDI claim four times before they’re forced to re-apply.
 Reconsideration is the first appeal stage, and it adds another 100 days to your wait time.
 At this stage, about 2% of appealed claims get approved.
 If denied a second time, you can request an appeals hearing to plead your case.
 How long that stage takes depends entirely on where you live.
 In Milwaukee, you’ll wait about 9 months for your court date.
 In Madison, you’ll wait even longer — about 10 months, on average.
 If you win benefits on appeal, you’ll wait more than a year for your first SSDI payment!